DraconDev/git-ai-committer/tasks.md

 ## Do

-- feature evaluation? ok let me explain currently we commit all the time, and the user can sometimes make a commit with version bumper enabled that also bumps the minor version, and this is presumably meant to meant a
+- feature evaluation? ok let me explain currently we commit all the time, and the user can sometimes make a commit with version bumper enabled that also bumps the minor version, and this is presumably meant to meant a somewhat of a break point or we did a bigger feature, but what if we look backed the commit history

 ## Done